Vikasyadav25/Issue_Tracker/README.md

 2.2- Give a button to create a new Project (On creating a new project it should appear in the list).

 ### 3. Create Project Page
-On click of reset stop the watch (if already started) and set timer as 0
+On Click of create Issues
 <br>3.1- Accept the following fields to create a project.
     <br>&nbsp;&nbsp;&nbsp;&nbsp; 3.1.1- Name
     <br>&nbsp;&nbsp;&nbsp;&nbsp;3.1.2- Description